tayabatariq/tayabatariq/README.md

         <li>Programming knowledge in C++ and C.</li>
         <li>Exploring advanced frameworks like React to build scalable web applications.</li>
         <li>Eager to embrace new tools and techniques to enhance user experiences.</li>
+        <li>Capable of building responsive designs that adapt seamlessly to various devices and screen sizes.</li>
+        <li>Knowledgeable in debugging and optimizing code for performance and efficiency.</li>
     </ul>
 </div>